 You will need to borrow a significant amount of money to consolidate your debts, which may seem impossible where you have a poor credit rating.

 However, although large loans are not usually available to those with a poor credit rating, this is not the case with debt consolidation loans.

-You will be using the loan to repay debt, which means that you will not be adding to your existing level of debt.
+You will be using the loan to repay debt, which means that you will not add to your existing debt level.
 Lenders are normally understanding and sympathetic to the idea of taking a debt consolidation loan for this purpose.

-How Does Taking a Bad Credit Debt Consolidation Loan Work?
+How Does Taking a Debt Consolidation Loan Work?

 Where you are struggling to pay debts and manage your money, debt consolidation can be a lifeline.
-Where you are facing additional difficulties as a result of an adverse credit rating, debt consolidation can help you in the long term to reduce the cost of your debts.
+In addition, where you are facing additional difficulties resulting from an adverse credit rating, debt consolidation can help you in the long term reduce the cost of your debts.

 You can use the loan to pay off payday loans, store cards, credit cards and even bad credit payday loans.
-Almost immediately, a bad credit debt consolidation loan can provide relief and make your financial difficulties feel manageable.
-You can regain control of your spending, and have room to breathe.
+A bad credit debt consolidation loan can almost immediately provide relief and make your financial difficulties feel manageable.
+You can regain control of your spending and have room to breathe.

 Can I Save Money With Bad Credit Debt Consolidation?